protofire/filecoin-CID-checker/README.md

 Instructions on how to run Lotus node - https://docs.filecoin.io/get-started/lotus/installation/

-Build all docker images of the different components (the `Makefile` files has the comands to build the images individually):
+Build all docker images of the different components (the `package.json` files has the comands to build the images individually):

 ```
-make docker_build_all
+yarn run build
 ```

 Run app with docker-compose:

 ```
 docker-compose -f docker-compose.yaml up
+# or
+yarn start
 ```

 ### ENV variables